Intelligent conversation on business intelligence.

 Ep.
 10 - Escaping Spreadsheet Hell

-We follow data whisperer Jen Stirrup through the circles (rectangles?) of spreadsheet hell, learning how companies find their way there and what they must to do escape.
+This month on our business analytics podcast, we follow data whisperer Jen Stirrup through the circles (rectangles?) of spreadsheet hell, learning how companies find their way there and what they must to do escape.
 Protip: put an executive in the lead if you want to make it out at all.

 Ep.
 9 - Testing Emerging Technologies